richterger/Perl-LanguageServer/clients/vscode/perl/README.md

   * Run inside docker container
   * Run inside kubernetes

 ## Requirements

-You need to install the perl module Perl::LanguageServer to make this extension work, e.g. run "cpan Perl::LanguageServer" on your target system.
+You need to install the perl module Perl::LanguageServer to make this extension work, e.g. run `cpan Perl::LanguageServer` on your target system.

 Please make sure to always run the newest version of Perl::LanguageServer as well.